Metastable Epiallele: Role of Epigenetic Variability for the Development of Metabolic and Endocrine Diseases

 Importance of POMC Gene

-The identification of the POMC (pro-opiomelanocortin) gene, a key factor for hypothalamic body weight regulation, as a metastable epiallele in humans, is important for understanding how methylation variability affects the individual phenotype.
+Therefore, the identification of the POMC (pro-opiomelanocortin) gene, a key factor for hypothalamic body weight regulation, as a metastable epiallele in humans was of importance to understand how methylation variability affects the individual phenotype.

 Characteristics of Metastable Epialleles